parsehex/parsehex.github.io/docs/plans.md

 ## Project Name

-The name ProjectDepot Gallery kind of sucks / is long, so I want to come u with something better.
+The name ProjectDepot Gallery kind of sucks / is long, so I want to come up with something better.

 ## Main Page